NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/technical-tools/implementation-tool.md

 The outcomes of the first questionnaire are displayed in the below figure.
 The following categories are distinguished:

-- Algorithms: fall outside the scope of the AI Act, no additional control measures are needed
+- Algorithms: fall outside the scope of the AI Act, no additional control measures are needed.
-- Impactful algorithms: fall outside the scope of the AI Act, additional control measures are needed
+- Impactful algorithms: fall outside the scope of the AI Act, additional control measures are needed.
-- AI systems: are in scope of the AI Act, no additional control measures for high-risk AI systems are needed
+- AI systems: are in scope of the AI Act, only additional control measures are needed in case of high-risk AI systems.
-- High risk AI systems: are in scope of the AI Act, additional control measures for high-risk AI systems are needed
+- High risk AI systems: are in scope of the AI Act, additional control measures for high-risk AI systems are needed through harmonized standards.
-- Prohibited AI systems: are in scope of the AI Act, usage of this type of AI systems is prohibited in the European Union
+- Prohibited AI systems: are in scope of the AI Act, usage of this type of AI systems is prohibited in the European Union.
+More information about this category is provided by the <a href="https://www.digitaleoverheid.nl/achtergrondartikelen/welke-ai-praktijken-zijn-volgend-jaar-verboden/" target="_blank">Dutch government</a>.

 <br> <br> <img src="/images/ai-act-implementation-tool/Venn diagram_EN.png" alt="drawing" width="600"/>